We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Have they had a previous diagnosis of hepatitis or tuberculosis?

-- Have they had a diagnosis of or treatment for another sexually transmitted infection?
+- Have they had a diagnosis of or treatment for another STI?

 - Have they had sex with people who could answer yes to any of the above questions?